pambrose/battlesnake-examples/README.md

 2) Follow the [Snake Execution](#snake-execution) instructions to run a snake.

-3) After starting the snake, use the URL in the repl.it browser as the snake URL.
+3) Use the URL displayed in the repl.it browser window as the snake URL.

 ### [Heroku](https://www.heroku.com)